MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nn-dbgeng-idebugcontrol5.md

 <a href="https://msdn.microsoft.com/library/windows/hardware/dn818564">GetContextStackTraceEx</a>
 </td>
 <td align="left" width="63%">
-The GetContextStackTraceEx method returns the frames at the top of the call stack, starting with an arbitrary <a href="debugger.changing_contexts#register_context#register_context">register context</a> and returning the reconstructed register context for each stack frame.
+The GetContextStackTraceEx method returns the frames at the top of the call stack, starting with an arbitrary <a href="https://msdn.microsoft.com/3690903c-4281-4c65-98b0-00ca22206168">register context</a> and returning the reconstructed register context for each stack frame.
 The GetContextStackTraceEx method provides inline frame support.
 For more information about working with inline functions, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh406275">Debugging Optimized Code and Inline Functions</a>.

 </td>
 </tr>